mrsergulio/Arb_Fund_bot/Arb_Fund_bot/README.md

   informative message.
 - Some exchanges (Apex Protocol, Avantis, Reya, Orderly, GRVT, etc.) may still be marked as "No fetcher configured" pending dedicated integrations.
-- Funding APY is derived from the compounded average of the normalized funding rate over the selected window; ensure you understand the cadence (hourly versus 8-hourly) when comparing with external dashboards.
+- Funding APR is derived from the average funding rate scaled to an annual horizon (no compounding) rate over the selected window; ensure you understand the cadence (hourly versus 8-hourly) when comparing with external dashboards.